WISDOM TEETH PAIN, SYMPTOMS, AND EXTRACTION

 In some cases, the impacted wisdom tooth does cause problems.
 You may experience redness and swelling around the area where the tooth is impacted, as well as jaw pain, headaches, and a strange taste when you bite near the area of the impacted tooth.

-Wisdom teeth are a holdover from the earlier days of humans, when we ate a more primitive diet and needed more teeth.
-As wisdom teeth try to emerge, they can push other teeth out of the way and interfere with orthodontic work.
-Also, partially emerged wisdom teeth can provide a breeding ground for bacteria, and bacterial buildup can lead to severe gum disease.
+Wisdom teeth are a holdover from the earlier days of humans when we ate a more primitive diet and needed more teeth.
+As wisdom teeth try to emerge, they can push other teeth out of the way and interfere with teeth alignment.
+Also, partially emerged wisdom teeth can provide a breeding ground for bacteria, and bacterial buildup can lead to infection and severe gum disease.

 Even if impacted wisdom teeth are causing no symptoms, some dental professionals recommend removing them surgically to prevent the possibility of future problems.
 Fortunately, wisdom tooth extraction is a common outpatient procedure, performed under local anesthesia.
-As with any surgery, expect some residual bleeding, swelling and bruising in the first few days, and limit your activities.
-But most people recover quickly and easily.
+As with any surgery, expect some residual bleeding, swelling, and bruising in the first few days after the procedure.
+For a few days limit your activities and rest a lot.
+Most people recover quickly and easily after wisdom teeth extraction.
+However, sometimes it takes more time to fully recover, as some extractions might be very difficult.